batuhanatilgan/Pyside6-Goruntu-Editoru/README.md

 ### 🇬🇧 English

-A simple desktop image processing application built with Python, PySide6, and OpenCV.
+#### Project Purpose and Motivation

+This is a practice application I developed to reinforce my knowledge, as I am new to the field of image processing.
+I was curious about the fundamentals of image processing and how these operations could be presented in a desktop application.

-This project was developed to demonstrate how to apply basic image processing filters in a desktop application and how to integrate the PySide6 (Qt for Python) library with OpenCV.
+My primary goal was to learn how to build a modern desktop GUI using **PySide6 (Qt for Python)** and integrate it with the basic image filtering capabilities of the **OpenCV** library.

+The application includes fundamental filtering steps and is a part of my learning journey in image processing.

 #### Features